Sufficient Conditions for Robust Probabilistic Reach-Avoid-Stay Specifications using Stochastic Lyapunov-Barrier Functions: Preliminaries

-\begin{deff}[Uniform attractivity in law] The set $A$ is said to be uniformly attractive in law (Pr-U.A.) for $\sys$ if there exists some $\eta>0$ such that, for each $\eps\in(0,1)$, $r>0$, there exists some $T>0$ such that whenever $|x|_A<\eta$,
+\begin{deff}[Uniform attractivity in probability] The set $A$ is said to be uniformly attractive in probability (Pr-U.A.) for $\sys$ if there exists some $\eta>0$ such that, for each $\eps\in(0,1)$, $r>0$, there exists some $T>0$ such that whenever $|x|_A<\eta$,

-\end{deff} \begin{deff}[Uniformly asymptotic stability in law] The set $A$ is said to be uniformly asymptotically stable in law (Pr-U.A.S.) for $\sys$ if it is Pr-U.S. and Pr-U.A. for $\sys$. \end{deff}
+\end{deff} \begin{deff}\textbf{(Uniformly asymptotic stability in probability):} The set $A$ is said to be uniformly asymptotically stable in probability (Pr-U.A.S.) for $\sys$ if it is Pr-U.S. and Pr-U.A. for $\sys$. \end{deff}

 Next we introduce several definitions pertinent to probabilistic stability with safety guarantees.
 To this end, we consider a closed unsafe set $U\subseteq\R^n$. \begin{deff}[Work place] Since the solutions are not generally non-explosive without stability assumptions, a bounded workplace $\rr:=\oball_{\tilde{R}}(x_e)$ with sufficiently large $\tilde{R}>0$ is added as an extra constraint.
 We name $\dd=\dd(\rr,U):=\rr\cap U^c$. \end{deff}